Why Sell to House Buying Companies? A Guide to Your 3 Primary Options in Selling in San Diego with or without Making Repairs

 - Repairing the home then listing with an agent.
 Using the other list of properties in the area that have been renovated and updated, you will be presented with what your potential inflated offer price could be if you sell on the market post-renovations.
 From that higher price, the following deductions are made: costs and time to renovate and repair the home, agent commission fees, closing costs, and holding costs (time to sell and hold onto the property).
 Then, what you pocket at the end of those expenses will be displayed at the bottom.
 If you have the money and time to invest in the needed repairs and renovations, this option can yield the highest pocketed amount, but may also take the most amount of time.

 - Selling the house as-is to a direct cash buyer.
-The third scenario you are presented is a cash offer.
+The third scenario you are presented with is a cash offer.
 There are no deductions made from the cash offer as it is 100% net to you, the seller.
 The cash buyer already factors in paying for closing costs, commission fees, and repairing the property on your behalf.
-So, while the “offer price” will be lower than what the presented offer price if you sell with an agent on the market before or after you make repairs, what you NET is often times not all that different.
-In some cases, it’s a little less than what you’d net on-market.
+So, while the “offer price” will be lower than the presented offer price if you sell with an agent on the market before or after you make repairs, what you NET is often times not all that different.
+In some cases, it’s a little less than what you’d net on market.
 In many cases, it’s actually more than what you’d net on-market if you listed the home as-is with an agent.
-A lot of this depends on the amount of repairs your home needs and the shape it is in.
+A lot of this depends on the number of repairs your home needs and the shape it is in.

 What would you “net” in selling to a cash home buying company?

 If you like the sound of the process described above and are curious to see how much you would profit from the three different options in selling, then consider giving our team of experts a call.
-Unlike other house buying companies, we will be completely transparent with you about your options and will support you in any decision you choose to make (even if that means not selling with us).
+Unlike other house-buying companies, we will be completely transparent with you about your options and will support you in any decision you choose to make (even if that means not selling with us).
 Selling to a cash home buyer is not for everyone.
 If it’s not for you, we’ll be the first to let you know and then point you in the right direction.